Fairblock/docs/docs/confidential_transfers/confidential_transfers.md

 - You get confidentiality of sensitive financial data for business and commerce.
 - Alignment with the model (limited transparency with selective access) central banks and supervisors are proposing for digital payments ([OFAC](https://www.govinfo.gov/app/details/CFR-2010-title31-vol3/CFR-2010-title31-vol3-sec500-314),[FinCEN](https://www.ecfr.gov/current/title-31/subtitle-B/chapter-X/part-1010/subpart-A/section-1010.100#p-1010.100), [MiCA](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32023R1114#d1e4979-86) friendly).

-This posture aligns with how TradFi and big-tech manage sensitive financial data.
+This posture aligns with how TradFi and Big Tech manage sensitive financial data.
 Apple Pay doesn’t broadcast your transactions to the world, and banks don’t leak order size in real-time.
 However, both can produce records for auditors and regulators when required.
 It’s the same principle.

 **Selective disclosure**